Sarahsegla/Group-challenge/README.md

 # Group-challenge

-## Description
+## User Story
-This is my first challenge was created for by me.
+As a developer, I want the code to be semantic, so that it can be accesible to people with disabilities.
+It can be used for screen readers, braille keyboards and video captions.
 It contains notes on HTML, CSS, Git, and JavaScript.
+Have images and icons.

+## Acceptance Criteria
+When I have changed an element I must match it with the CSS selector.

 ## Installation